neilmunday/slurm-mail/tests/README.md

 ## Adding tests

-Slurm tests are defined in `tests.yml` to include new tests.
+Slurm tests should be added to `tests.yml`.

 A test is defined like so: